robot-perception-group/AirCap/packages/simulation/my_firefly_training/README.md

 ### 7. Startup all the ros nodes and the gazebo test environment

-#The following scripts should startup ros nodes, gazebo and drl testing
+- The following scripts should startup ros nodes, gazebo and drl testing
-#**It may take sometime to start gazebo for first time so be patient :)**
+- **It may take sometime to start gazebo for first time so be patient (around 30 seconds):)**

-#To start script the format is as follows
+- To start script the format is as follows
-#script.sh  <number_of_runs (default value: 1)> <rosbag file name or experiment name (default name: test)> <record bag flag (default value: 0)>
+- script.sh  <number_of_experiment_runs (default value: 1)> <rosbag file name or experiment name (default name: test)> <record-bag-flag (default value: 0)>
+- **We noticed thatI Gazebo could crash on the first run if it was newly installed.**
+- **If Gazebo client does not startup in 30 seconds, run ./killswitch to kill all nodes and rerun the below script**
+- **If record-bag-flag = 1 , then the bags save images and rewards for 120s.
+The saving of bags after 120s of experiment run code take a few minutes as images have to be written from memory.**
 - For single agent drl
-**We noticed that Gazebo could crash on the first run if it was newly installed.**
-**If Gazebo client does not startup in 30 seconds, run ./killswitch to kill all nodes and rerun the below script**
 ```
 cd ~/aircaprl/aircap_ws/src/scripts/simulation
 ./single_agent_loop.sh 1 test 0
 ```
 - For multi agent drl
 ```
+cd ~/aircaprl/aircap_ws/src/scripts/simulation
 ./multi_agent_loop.sh 1 test 0
 ```

 ### 8. Kill all the ros nodes
+Always execute the killswitch node after each experimental run to kill all ros nodes
 ```
 cd ~/aircaprl/aircap_ws/src/scripts/simulation
 ./killswitch.sh 1